mautic/developer-documentation-new/docs/plugins/mvc.rst

 MVC
 ###

-Mautic uses a **Model-View-Controller (MVC)** structure to manage how users interact with the frontend (**views**) and how those interactions are handled by the backend (**controllers and models**).
-Additionally, **Entity** and **Repository** classes are used to manage interactions with the database.
+Mautic uses a **Model-View-Controller (MVC)** structure to manage how users interact with the frontend (**views**) and how the backend handles those interactions (**controllers and models**).
+Additionally, **Entity** and **Repository** classes manage interactions with the database.

-In Symfony — and therefore in Mautic — the **controller** is the central part of the MVC structure.
-When a user makes a request, the route determines which controller method is executed.
+In Symfony, and thus Mautic  the **controller** is the central part of the MVC structure.
+The route determines which controller method executes when a user makes a request.
 The controller then interacts with the **model** to retrieve or manipulate data, and finally renders a **view** to display the results to the user.

 Controllers
 ===========
 Matching Routes to controller methods
 -------------------------------------

-The controller method called is determined by the route defined in the config.
+The  :ref:`route defined in the config</plugins/config>` determines which controller method is called.
 Take this example:

 .. code-block:: php